joestubbs/coe379L-sp24/docs/unit02/model_quality.rst

 **Example: Spam Email**

 For example, we looked at spam email detection in the last unit.
 Our model tried to determine if an email was spam or not.
-There are four cases, two good cases and two bad cases:
+There are four cases, two cases where our model predicts correctly and two cases where it does now:

-Good:
+Correct:

 1. The email was spam, and our model predicted it was spam.
 2. The email was not spam, and our model predicted it was not spam.

-Bad:
+Incorrect:

 3. The email was not spam, but our model predicted it was spam.
 4. The email was spam, but our model predicted it was not spam.

-Cases 1 and 2 are cases where our model predicted the right thing, while cases 3 and 4 are the cases where our model predicted incorrectly.

 *Discussion:* Of the two incorrect cases, would you say that the one type of error is "worse" than the other or would you say they are both equally bad?
 If this were your email inbox, which would be more annoying for you?